sigstore/community/README.md

 We now have a community calendar [available here](https://calendar.google.com/calendar/u/0?cid=ZnE0a2dvbTJjZTQzaG5jbmJjZmphMmNrMjBAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).
 All recurring and one-off meetings will be shared here.

-We typically meet for a community wide meetng every [Thursday @ 17:30 UTC time](https://www.starts-at.com/event/3400112355).
+We typically meet for a community wide meeting every [Thursday @ 17:30 UTC time](https://www.starts-at.com/event/3400112355).
 This is available via the shared calendar above.